alphagov/whitehall/docs/misc/inside-government-i18n-notes.md

-#￼Inside Government i18n notes
+#￼ Inside Government i18n notes

 These are notes about the i18n work.
-Some of this may have been superceded, but it's here for a reference in case it's useful.
+Some of this may have been superseded, but it's here for a reference in case it's useful.

 ## User experience